bright/new-www/_posts/2018-02-28-react-native-custom-ios-build-configurations.md

 ## Problems in React Native

-Remember to check that your TypeScript code has compiled (if any) and that the packager is running.
-To start the iOS app in React Native with build configuration specified you can simply run:
+To start the iOS app with build configuration specified in React Native you can simply run:

 ```react-native run-ios --configuration Stage```